kubernetes-sigs/kubebuilder/docs/book/src/reference/metrics.md

 If you want to continue using [kube-rbac-proxy](https://github.com/brancz/kube-rbac-proxy) then you MUST change your project to use the image from another source.

-> This infrastructure is outside of our control, we cannot guarantee any timeline or any extensions.
 > For further information, see: [kubebuilder/discussions/3907](https://github.com/kubernetes-sigs/kubebuilder/discussions/3907)

 </aside>